New Zealand Wars Memorial, Auckland: Composition

 The monument consists of a short obelisk mounted on a square plinth, with a life-size bronze statue of Zealandia on its eastern side.
 The obelisk and plinth are constructed of grey and white Takaka marble.

 The inscription on the obelisk facing Symonds Street reads as follows:

 In memory of the brave men belonging to the imperial and colonial forces, and the friendly Maoris, who gave their lives for the country during the New Zealand Wars, 1845-1872.

 Through the war they won the peace we know.

 The statue depicts two bronze plaques.
 The front plaque facing Symonds Street, titled Peace, depicts a Pākehā male shaking hands with a Māori male enclosed within an angel's wing.
 The rear plaque, titled Onwards, depicts the old New Zealand coat of arms used between 1911 and 1956.

 The statue of Zealandia is a 1.8 bronze-cast female figure dressed in drapery below the breasts.
 The left hand held a New Zealand flag which drapes over the plinth.
 The statue's right hand extends outward, originally holding a palm branch that was broken off in 2016.

 Reception

 The inscription on the statue was criticised by the Auckland Star for implying that the New Zealand Wars ended in 1866, which ignores later conflicts such as Tītokowaru's War and Te Kooti's War.
 The date was later corrected to reflect that the New Zealand Wars ended in 1872.
-A New Zealand Wars veteran criticised the statue for lacking an inscription in Te reo Māori.
-Whilst the Victoria League had the matter "under consideration," a Māori inscription never materialised.